Bemyself19/sehatynet-connect-care-tunisia/README.md

 ## HTTPS Handling
 SehatyNet backend no longer manages HTTPS/TLS directly.
 All HTTPS traffic should be terminated at a reverse proxy (e.g., Nginx, Caddy, or a cloud load balancer).
 The Express app listens on HTTP (e.g., port 3000 or 8000) and should not be exposed directly to the public internet.

 ## Environment Variables
 - `HTTPS_ENABLED`: (boolean) If true, backend will attempt to use HTTPS (not recommended; use a proxy instead).
 Default: `false`.
 - `SSL_CERT_PATH`, `SSL_KEY_PATH`: Paths to certificate and key files (used only if HTTPS_ENABLED is true).
+- `MONGO_URI`: MongoDB connection string.
+For local MongoDB, use `mongodb://localhost:27017/sehatynet`.
+- `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`: Google OAuth credentials (from Google Cloud Console).

 These are provided for flexibility but are not recommended for production.
 Use a reverse proxy for TLS termination.
+Ensure `.env` is filled with real values for Google OAuth and MongoDB.

 ## Nginx Reverse Proxy Example
 ```